comet400/comet400/README.md

 ``(Low Level Programmer/Software Engineer)``

-I am a dedicated low-level language developer specializing in performance optimization, memory management, bug fixing, and artificial intelligence.
-With vast experience in creating diverse projects from the scratch, I bring deep expertise in cryptographic methods, game design, and programming language development, among other areas.
-I take pride in delivering innovative, efficient solutions and am passionate about tackling complex challenges.
-It's an honor to have you here, and I look forward to connecting and sharing ideas.
+I am a dedicated low-level language developer I am really passionate about C, game development, AI studies/development, language design, and bug fixing (I love finding and fixing bugs the most).
+With experience in making diverse projects from different fields and ranges, I have expertise in cryptographic methods, game design, programming language development, AI training and other areas.
+I'm proud of showcasing new creative projects and I am passionate about trying out new learnings/challenges.
+It's great to have you here! and I look forward to connecting and sharing our ideas!

 ---